score-spec/docs/content/en/docs/score implementation/score-k8s/patch-templates.md

 ## Write your own patch template

-A list of patch templates shared by the community can be found [here](https://github.com/score-spec/community-patchers).
+A list of patch templates for `score-k8s` shared by the community can be found [here](https://docs.score.dev/examples/patch-templates?implementation=score-k8s).
 Users are encouraged to use them and contribute to this growing list of patch templates.